Leslie Cheung: Death

 In a 2012 interview, Cheung's eldest sister, Ophelia, stated Cheung was diagnosed with clinical depression caused by a chemical imbalance in the brain.
-She said that reporters were frequently found outside of her brother's home which hampered his ability to get to his doctor's facility.
+She mentioned that reporters were frequently found outside her brother's home, hampering his ability to visit his doctor.
 Thus, he would come over to her house to consult with his doctor.
 He would ask his sister, "Why am I depressed?
 I have money and so many people love me."
 He was reluctant to take medication for his depression.

-In 2013, Cheung's former music agent Florence Chan organised two memorial concerts entitled Miss You Much Leslie on 31 March and 1 April for the 10th anniversary of Cheung's death.
-Big names of the Hong Kong entertainment industry performed at the concert at Hong Kong Coliseum.
-In addition, in 2013, Cheung's fans from around the world made two million orizuru cranes for the Guinness World Record as a tribute to the anniversary.